clj-commons/citrus/README.md

 ```

 ## How it works
-With _Scrum_ you build everything around a well known architecture pattern in modern SPA development:
+With _Citrus_ you build everything around a well known architecture pattern in modern SPA development:

 📦 *Model application state* (with `reconciler`)